MFA in Creative Writing

 - A statement of purpose (500 words max) detailing how the applicant plans to meet the challenges of the MFA program and life as a working writer.

-The program offers three separate genre tracks: Poetry, Fiction and Dramatic Screenwriting/Playwriting.
+The MFA program offers separate genre tracks in Fiction, Poetry, and Dramatic Screenwriting/Playwriting.

 A low-residency program offers candidates such as working professionals in New York or out-of-state residents to pursue the degree without uprooting or giving up their day jobs, as one would with a traditional program.